 For dispersed camping, I would recommend scouting out locations as far away as 4 hours.
 It is much harder to find super reliable information about dispersed campsites.
 It is definitely worth the extra time to ensure you will have a decent campsite.

 I will often plan a weekend, a few weeks before our camping trip, to go and scout locations.
 Scouting new locations will often take up an entire day, but it saves me the worry of having to find a campsite the day of our trip.

 If you are unable to scout locations before your trip, I highly recommend you find multiple potential locations in one area so that you don’t spend all day driving around searching for a campsite.
 Likewise, it might be a good idea to have a backup campground nearby.
 If all else fails, you can always head to the campground for a night and then continue searching for a new location the next day.

-By using these three steps, we have been able to find some of the best campground and dispersed campsites for our family.
-You too can find awesome locations and make great memories with your family by using these simple steps.
+By using these three steps, we have been able to find some of the best campgrounds and dispersed campsites for our family.
+You, too, can find awesome locations and make great memories with your family by using these simple steps.